mgoellnitz/dinistiq/README.md

 } // TestComponent
 ```

+When no name is explicitly passed, the class name of the instanciated component with a lower case letter
+at the beginning is taken as the component's name.
+Thus in this example the instanciated bean of class
+TestComponent will be available with the name testComponent.
+The term "name" is used in this document
+since it is used as the parameter name in the JSR330 annotations.
+Since names must be unique they are
+in this case in fact identifiers througout the whole process.

 If this is not enough, you can explicitly add some beans to be instaciated in properties files

 ```
 unannotatedComponent=dinistiq.test.components.UnannotatedComponent
 ```

 Those files must simply be put in the folder dinistiq/ anywhere on your classpath.
+This example
+will instanciate the class dinistiq.test.components.UnannotatedComponent and store this bean with
+the name uannotatedComponent in the set of available beans.

 For any of the instanciated beans you can provide more values to explicitly inject - again
 by the use of properties files.

-After instanciation of the bean a properties file with the bean name as its base file name
+After instanciation of the bean a properties file with the bean's name as its base file name
-is searched first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the
+is searched - first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the
 classpath.
 Thus you can deliver your components with a reasonable default and necessary
 overrides for the specific application.